Animals Available for Adoption

 Please do not bring your pet to the shelter.

-You will receive a text directing you to the Adoption Information tent when it is your turn.
+Please return to the Adoption Information tent when it is your turn.
 You will meet with an Adoption Counselor to discuss your application and review information on the pet(s) you would like to meet, including any known medical history and behavior information.

 It’s time for the Meet & Greet!
 You will be directed to a play yard where you and your party will be introduced to your dog or puppy or to the Cat Cottage to meet your selected cat or kitten.